teenangst/ResourcePackx24/README.md

 # ResourcePackx24

-Tool to allow easier editing of 24x24 MineCraft resource packs in 1.17
+Tool to allow easier exporting of 24x24 MineCraft resource packs in 1.17

 ## How to use